akashgoyal2355/ExploreBot/README.md

     cd <your_ros_workspace>
     colcon build --symlink-install
     ```
-4. Source the executables in your ROS workspace
+4. Source the installed executables in your ROS workspace

     ```
     cd <your_ros_workspace>